AyoubCoding21/Krom/README.md

 # How this lexer is written ?

-This lexer is written in *pure* C without any high-level abstraction like LLVM or Lex or any other library, and includes assets for dissasembled, assembled but unlinked code that are the same files as the source but written by the clang compiler to just give you an extra asset, also, the binary is kept + the CMakeFiles as an additionnal asset.
+This lexer is written in *pure* C without any high-level abstraction like LLVM or Lex or any other library, also, the binary is kept as an asset.

 # How to run the lexer